xoolive/traffic/docs/opensky_impala.rst

 Extended Mode-S (EHS)
 ~~~~~~~~~~~~~~~~~~~~~

-EHS messages are not automatically decoded for your on the OpenSky
+EHS messages are not automatically decoded for you in the OpenSky
 Database but you may access them and decode them from your computer.

 .. warning::